jairodriguez/PostCrafter/vercel-api/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run linting and tests
+5. Ensure all tests pass
 6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## 📞 Support

 For support and questions:

-- Check the troubleshooting section
+1. Check the troubleshooting section
-- Review the API documentation
+2. Review environment variable configuration
+3. Run the health check endpoint
+4. Check Vercel deployment logs
-- Open an issue on GitHub
+5. Open an issue with detailed error information
-- Contact the development team